-When amendments to the Harmonized System are recommended by the CCC, their possible effect on the results of origin determinations under the harmonized non-preferential rules of origin shall be examined by the CRO.
+When amendments to the Harmonized System are recommended by the CCC, their possible effect on [the results of origin determinations under - brackets requested by IND and CH] the harmonized non-preferential rules of origin shall be examined by the CRO.
 Any amendments of the rules of origin resulting from such an examination shall take effect on the date approved by the Ministerial Conference [General Council].